SharpBit/brawlstats/docs/api.rst

 Brawlers
 ~~~~~~~~

-Returns list of all brawlers in the game and information,
+Represents a list of all brawlers in the game and information,
 with each item having the following attributes.
 Note: ``Brawlers`` only represents the brawler objects returned
 from ``Client.get_brawlers()``.